For full context, let’s quickly recap exactly what cookies are and which legislations they fall under.

-Cookie Law has pretty specific requirements when it comes to managing consent to cookies (read more about those here), however, there are some exemptions — which brings us to the question, “Which data can be safely stored without having to request consent”.
+The Cookie Law has pretty specific requirements when it comes to managing consent to cookies (read more about those here), however, there are some exemptions — which brings us to the following question.

 Alternatively you can take the less practical approach of reading the relevant local laws for each region you’d like to target and selectively apply your settings based on this information, however, this approach is less secure and can leave you open to litigation should you misunderstand/misapply settings.

 📌 Lastly, one point worth mentioning here is that using this data for any kind of user profiling takes it out of the “exempt” category and brings this processing squarely into the realm of the GDPR, which has specific requirements and considerations in regards to user profiling.
 For more details on this point, see our first “Question of the week” here.

 If you are using cookies that do not fall cleanly into the exempt category, you’re required to block scripts (that can install cookies) from running prior to obtaining consent.